 This post contains affiliate links

-Looking for a fast, budget-friendly meal that doesn’t compromise on taste?
-Ham Fried rice is your answer—and when you’ve got leftover ham in the fridge, it’s a no-brainer.
 As chefs, we love this dish for its flexibility, flavour, and ability to turn fridge odds and ends into something crave-worthy.
 This Ham Fried Rice recipe is easy to customize, super satisfying, and a smart way to stretch ingredients.

-Fried rice isn’t just a takeout staple—it’s one of the best ways to repurpose leftovers into something exciting.
+Fried rice isn’t just a takeout staple, it’s one of the best ways to repurpose leftovers into something exciting.
 The method is quick, the ingredients are flexible, and once you master the basic technique, the variations are endless.

 Ingredients